natashabeckerb/cds-lang-nbb/README.md

 # cds-lang-nbb
 Cultural Data Science Language Analytics Repository spring semester 2024

 This is an addition by me.

+I'm making another change.